Reimagined Master of Music in Music Education program puts working teachers at the center of meaningful curriculum development

 Immediate Classroom Impact

-The collaboration's effects extend beyond the final deliverable.
+The experience's effects extend beyond the final deliverable.
 The project resonated deeply with students who entered graduate school seeking applicable knowledge for their teaching practice, not theoretical exercises.

 The experience also connected powerfully with other MMME coursework.
 Brown highlighted how her UDL learning synthesized with Dr. Mann's "mixtape warmups" — using pop songs to teach choral technique — and insights from Kate Paradise's commercial music vocal course, creating multiple pathways to reach students where they are.